kdudkov/goatak/README.md

 * RedX tool - to measure distance and bearing
 * Digital Pointer - send DP position to all other contacts
 * Add and edit units on map
+* ability to log all cot's and cli utility to view cot's log and convert it to json or gpx

 ## Test server

+We offer a public TAK server for the community free of charge.

 * address: `takserver.ru`
 * set `Enroll for Client Certificate` marked